Real Estate

 -

-Plan for liquidity events and evaluate tax-aware strategies such as 1031 exchanges, Delaware Statutory Trusts (DSTs), or Qualified Opportunity Zone Funds (QOZFs)
+Evaluate tax-aware strategies such as 1031 exchanges, Delaware Statutory Trusts (DSTs), and Qualified Opportunity Zone Funds (QOZFs)

 -

-Transition from active real estate to more diversified and passive income over time
+Transition from active real estate and deal-driven income toward more diversified, passive income over time

 The goal isn’t just to grow wealth.
 It’s to make the wealth you’ve built work for you.